HomeDataRoom/Minecraft-RCON/README.md

 ```
 enable-rcon=true
 rcon.port=25575
-rcon.password=xtMJsVtmx0XypuId7jIb
+rcon.password=password
 ```
 2. Restart your Minecraft server.
-3. Download/Clone the Minecraft RCON Web Console files and edit the `config.php` file.
+3. Download/clone the Minecraft RCON Web Console files and edit the `config.php` file.
 Use the same rcon password and port that you used in `server.properties`:
 ```
 $rconHost = "localhost";
 $rconPort = 25575;
-$rconPassword = "xtMJsVtmx0XypuId7jIb";
+$rconPassword = "password";
 ```

 ## Warnings